deltacoder2603/Cosmos-The_Web_Based_Wallet/README.md

 This README file provides a detailed structure for your project's documentation.
 Feel free to customize it further with additional sections or information as needed.

-To see a demo of the website you can see via https://www.youtube.com/watch?v=2bJpkrKmBs4